Hawkynt/Randomizer/Readme.md

 In this mechanism, the next state \(X_{n+1}\) depends not only on the current state \(X_n\) and the multiplier \(A\), but also on the carry value \(C_n\), which introduces a non-linear component to the generator, distinguishing it from the linear nature of LCGs.

-Here is an example implementation of an MWC generator in C#:

 ```cs
 public class MultiplyWithCarry : IRandomNumberGenerator {
     private const ulong A = 6364136223846793005UL;  // Multiplier